19hours/sg-statutes/Acts/Companies Act.md

 (b) to enter into any guarantee or provide any security in connection with a loan made to another company by a person other than the first-mentioned company,

-if a director or directors of the first-mentioned company is or together are interested in shares in the other company of a nominal value equal to 20% or more of the nominal value of its equity share capital.
+if a director or directors of the first-mentioned company is or together are interested in 20% or more of the total number of equity shares in the other company (excluding treasury shares).

 (2) Subsection (1) shall extend to apply to a loan, guarantee or security in connection with a loan made by a company (other than an exempt private company) to another company where such other company is incorporated outside Singapore, if a director or directors of the first-mentioned company —

-(a) is or together are interested in shares in the other company of the nominal value described in subsection (1); or
+(a) is or together are interested in 20% or more of the total number of equity shares in the other company (excluding treasury shares); or

+[21/2005 wef 30/01/2006]

 (b) in a case where the other company does not have a share capital, exercises or together exercise control over the other company whether by reason of having the power to appoint directors or otherwise.